 7. Stir the batter briskly for a couple of minutes.
 This brisk stirring makes the batter more light and fluffy.

-8. The test to a correct consistency of this batter is the Floating test.
+8. The test to a correct consistency of this batter is the floating test.
 Take some water in a small bowl.
-Add 1 tsp of a batter in the water.
+Add 1 teaspoon batter in the water.
+The batter should float.
+If it does not float, the consistency is thin.
+Add some sooji or rice flour to the batter to thicken it.

 Frying bhalla

 9. Heat a kadai or pan with oil for deep frying.
-You can use any neutral flavored oil.

 10. When the oil becomes medium hot, add a small amount of batter in the oil.
 It should come steadily and quickly on the surface.
 This means it is the right temperature to fry.
+Too cold oil will make the bhalla soggy and too high will brown them faster from outside, leaving the center uncooked.

 11. Add spoonfuls of the batter in the oil.

 12. Add according to the capacity of the pan or kadai.
-Make sure not to overcrowd the kadai.

 17. Soak them for 20 to 25 minutes.

-19. Do this with all the vada.
+19. Do this with all the bhallas.

 21. Beat the curd till smooth.